webguynd/lrp-website/content/self-haul/_index.md

                     Our drywall comes in mostly from demo contractors or building contractors.
 The core component of drywall is gypsum which can be recycled into a new drywall.
                 </p>
                 <p>
                     Fun Fact: Lautenbach Recycling started by recycling drywall into dairy bedding.
-We've since moved on to recycling drywall for gypsum due to market conditions, however, after a trial we have begun recycling drywall into dair bedding once again!
+We've since moved on to recycling drywall for gypsum due to market conditions, however, after a trial we have begun recycling drywall into dairy bedding once again!
                 </p>
                 </div>
         </div>